lisp-mirror/airship-scheme/CONTRIBUTING.md

 Lisp code really could use a tool that automatically distinguishes between predicates and non-predicates due to how the wrapping process works, but Airship Scheme is a rare, special case in its needs.)

+#### Type names

+Common Lisp types are generally written like everything else, in lower case, and often have name collisions (e.g. `list` the type and `list` the function that creates a list) that aren't an issue because the type namespace is a separate namespace (similar to how variables and functions have different namespaces).
+Scheme types are inconsistent, but many implementations capitalize the start of a type name, e.g.
+`List`.

+As mentioned earlier, Airship Scheme uses the predicate convention in its type names, so all of its Scheme types should end in `?`.
+This is enforced through `define-scheme-type` on the CL side or `define-type` on the Scheme side.

+There are some built-in ways to define types in ways that might violate this, but it is still maintained by convention to have the type and the predicate to test for the type have the same name.
+In Airship Scheme it is conventional to use the same name for the `name` and the `predicate` parts of `define-record-type`, although they can be different.

+Scheme rarely provides efficient versions of various types, preferring the plainer definition, even if it requires a runtime predicate test.
+`exact-integer?` instead of `integer?` is a good example of where Scheme provides an efficient way, since `exact-integer?` will test for the underlying integer type (e.g. `42`) while `integer?` will test for the mathematical concept (including `42.0`).

+When efficient versions don't exist, Airship Scheme will have to define them, such as `%list?`, which permits improper lists and should be preferred when working with lists.

 *Cliki (the Common Lisp wiki) mentions the [Common Lisp naming conventions](https://www.cliki.net/Naming+conventions) in general and